-Match an exceptional assistance dog with a person with a disability for a life of greater independenceDonate Today
+Help pair an exceptional dog and a person with a disability for a life of greater independence.

 Grab an item while walking backwards to pull it